Skip to main content

 • Open-label study

-• Median duration of P2Y12 inhibitor use was 6 days, which may not be sufficient to observe effects.
+• Median duration of P2Y12 inhibitor treatment was 6 days, which may not be sufficient to observe effects.

 Interpretation